Kelly Ayotte: National security

 Ayotte served on the Senate Armed Services and Homeland Security Committees and was widely regarded as a leader on national security and foreign policy.

 Ayotte led legislative efforts to keep suspected terrorists at Guantanamo Bay rather than closing it and transferring them to U.S. soil.

 She was an outspoken critic of the Iran nuclear deal, saying that Iran is the largest state sponsor of terrorism in the world.
 She proposed strict new sanctions on Iran.

 Ayotte was critical of the Obama administration's response to ISIS and called for increased airstrikes against ISIS.

 Opiate and opioid response

 Ayotte was one of four senators, two Republicans and two Democrats, who introduced the Comprehensive Addiction and Recovery Act, federal legislation to support local solutions and implement a comprehensive federal strategy to tackle the heroin and prescription opioid abuse epidemic.
 The bill was structured around prevention, treatment, recovery, and support for first responders.

 Ayotte also cosponsored bills to improve care for infants born addicted or in withdrawal and help expectant and new mothers struggling with addiction get treatment.
 She backed successful efforts to better look after kids in schools who are struggling with addiction issues at home and to stop the flow of drugs across the southern border.

+In 2007, New Hampshire, under then-Attorney-General Ayotte was the only New England state not to join a lawsuit against Purdue Pharma for falsely advertising OxyContin.
+Purdue Pharma ultimately settled the case for $600 million, with $19.5 million being disbursed among 26 states' and the District of Columbia's substance abuse and opioid response programs.

+From 2009 to 2015, then-Senator Ayotte also received $138,650 from pharmaceutical companies and their lobbyists, more than any other New Hampshire politician in that period.